 Key Takeaways

-• The visa application generally requires proof of identity, citizenship, financial stability, language proficiency, and a background check.
+The visa application generally requires proof of identity, citizenship, financial stability, and a background check, and may require a language proficiency test.

 General Requirements for Moving Abroad

-The specific requirements for moving abroad will depend on the destination location, but there are some general guidelines to be aware of.
+The requirements for moving abroad will depend on the destination, but there are some general guidelines to be aware of.

 Proof of Identity and Citizenship

-To apply for a passport, you must visit your nearest passport acceptance facility, which could be at the post office or library.
-Passports cannot be applied online or via the mail.
+To apply for a passport, you must visit your nearest passport acceptance facility, which could be at a post office or library.
+You cannot apply for a first-time passport online or by mail; you must apply in person.
 To apply for a passport, you will need:

 Proof of Financial Stability